{{ summaryHeading }}

 Joint width

-The planned visible gap between adjacent tiles.
+The finished visible gap between adjacent tile edges.

 Joint depth